denofn/denofn-selfhosted/README.md

 - `whitelist`: all domains that are allowed for `--allow-net`
 - `warmupOnStart`: will bootstrap your function immediately upon docker initialization.
 This is still a bit flaky as there are race conditions with registration, will be fixed soon.

+## Logging to papertrail

+Uncomment the logging section in `docker-compose.yml` and add your own logging URL.

 ## Todos

 1. [ ] extract orchestration layer to separate module